RealEzra/Matrix-Extreme/README.md

 # How To Use
 Run matrix.bat then follow steps!
+Make sure not to rename the matrix.bat or update.bat files or it will not run properly!
 # Bugs
 Report any bugs in the issues section!
 # Feature Request